jakeqaverch/EDA/README.md

 | 75%       | 2.000      |
 | Max       | 8.000      |

+-  Relatively lower skew this with a low standard deviation which indicates that there are a large number of low level employees.

 #### Descriptive Statistics for Salary

 | Statistic | Value      |